 There is a wide range of expertise that can also be useful on a Governing Board: financial management and accountancy, organisational change management, legal, human resources, property/estates management, procurement and contracting services, project management, equal opportunities, special needs, quality assurance & service improvement, risk management, health and safety, marketing and public relations

-If you are interested in becoming a Federation Governor please contact either of our Acting Head teachers, Claire Shepherd (College Park School), or Pamela Murphy (QE2 Jubilee School), who will send your details to the Co-Chairs of Governors.
+If you are interested in becoming a Federation Governor please contact either of our Headteachers, Claire Shepherd (College Park School), or Pamela Murphy (QE2 Jubilee School), who will send your details to the Co-Chairs of Governors.

-Or write to the chair of governors c/o one of the schools who will then contact you and arrange a meeting to discuss the Governor role and answer any questions you may have.
+Or write to the Co-Chairs of Governors c/o one of the schools who will then contact you to arrange a meeting to discuss the Governor role and answer any questions you may have.
 We look forward to hearing from you.